-Both are acceptable forms of separating the greeting from the initial paragraph or opening paragraph in the business letter, cover letter, or another formal letter.
-Improper use of the separator can be considered a small formality but a key indicator for the reader.
+Both are acceptable forms of separating the greeting from the initial paragraph or opening paragraph.
+Acceptable in a business letter, cover letter, or another formal letter.
+Improper use of the separator is a small formality but a key indicator for the reader.
 For example, in a job application, this may indicate to the reader that the author has poor verbal writing skills.
 Use either the comma or semicolon when deciding between punctuation separators.

 Email Greetings to Avoid

-- To Whom It May Concern: Lacks personality, customization, and a choice not to spend time researching the recipient’s name.
+- To Whom It May Concern: Using "to whom it may concern" lacks personality, customization, and a choice not to spend time researching the recipient’s name.

-- I Hope This Email Finds You Well: A generic greeting that is frequently used when the recipient's name is unknown.
+- I Hope This Email Finds You Well: A generic greeting used when the recipient's name is unknown.
 This generic greeting can trigger an email readers' spam filtering technology.

 - Hey/Yo/What’s Up: These would be an informal greeting.
-And don’t suggest a professional email has been authored.
+And doesn't suggest a professional email.
 Variations of these informal introductions include “Hey guys” or “What’s up guys!”

 How to Write a Professional Email